cvg/limap/docs/tutorials/sfm.rst

 End-to-end incremental SfM
 -----------------------------------------

-In practice the two stages are run together. :py:meth:`limap.runners.automatic_structure_incremental_reconstruction` calls the frontend and then the mapper, starting from the images alone.
+In practice the two stages are run together. :py:func:`limap.runners.automatic_structure_incremental_reconstruction` calls the frontend and then the mapper, starting from the images alone.
 The dataset runner ``runners/hypersim/automatic_structure_incremental_reconstruction.py`` wraps it and is configured through ``cfgs/structure_incremental_reconstruction/``.

 For a worked example on the quickstart scene, together with the relative pose AUC against the ground truth, see :doc:`quickstart`.